pyccel/pyccel/tutorial/decorators.md

 ## Pure

 The decorator `pure` indicates that the function below the decorator is a pure one.
-This means that the function should return identical return values for identical arguments and that it has no side effects (e.g. print) in its application.
+This means that the function should return identical output values for identical input arguments and that it has no side effects (e.g. print) in its application.

 Here is a simple usage example: